Roughly 1/3 of the meat Americans consume is beef, and if you have a nice steak dinner planned, a failed thawing process doesn't have to ruin it.

-Although cooking a fully frozen steak isn't practical, with a few tips, you can cook a steak that remains slightly frozen.
+Although cooking a fully frozen steak isn't practical, with a few tips, you can cook a steak that's slightly frozen.
 In fact, for some dishes, slightly frozen steak actually makes meal preparation easier.

 Frozen steak is actually better for sliced applications, such as fajitas or Philly steak sandwiches, than fully thawed steak.
-In fact, "Cook's Illustrated" magazine recommends freezing steak for 10 to 20 minutes before slicing, as a slightly firm steak is easier to slice cleanly than a fully thawed -- and therefore floppy -- one.
+In fact, Cook's Illustrated recommends freezing steak for 10 to 20 minutes before slicing, as a slightly firm steak is easier to slice cleanly than a fully thawed — and therefore floppy — one.
 For best texture, slice against the meat grain, which produces shorter meat fibers and less toughness.

 Grilled or Broiled Steak

-When working with slightly frozen steak, you'll need to adapt your seasoning method, as the steak will release moisture from the ice locked inside during cooking.
-The outside of the steak should be moist because the outer layers thaw first.
+When working with slightly frozen steak, you'll need to adapt your seasoning method, as the steak will release moisture from the ice during cooking.
+The outside of the steak should be moist, as the outer layers thaw first.

 Though you can cook partially frozen steak, you'll need to take certain precautions to ensure whole steaks cook all the way through.
 Unlike sliced steak, which has enough surface area to cook quickly, whole steak can retain ice pockets in the interior which prevent full cooking.

 The only way to be sure your steak is cooked is to insert a meat thermometer into the deepest part of the meat.
 Safe minimum internal temperature for whole beef cuts is 145 degrees Fahrenheit, per the USDA.